SS York: Officer and crew complement

 York was a comparatively small vessel, with two decks and a pilot house.
 The pilot house was the area from which the captain would steer the boat.
 York was a twin screw vessel, which means that the vessel had two propellers.
-Additionally, York had a tunnel hull, and the shallow hull allowed York to travel along the channel between Penticton and Skaha Lake.
+Additionally, York had a tunnel hull, and the shallow hull allowed her to travel along the channel between Okanagan and Skaha Lakes.

 Throughout her career, York had many different people working aboard her.
 From 1904 to 1907, the captain of the ship was Captain J. Weeks, who had just earned his Master’s Certificate.
 This was Weeks’ first captain job.
-He would later go on to become the captain of Aberdeen and Sicamous, in that order.
+He would later go on to become the captain of the Aberdeen and Sicamous.
 In 1913, according to Canadian Railway and Marine World, York was captained by M. Reid, and her chief engineer was A. McLena.